WRITING PRACTICE

 DIFFERENCES/SIMILARITIES BETWEEN THE TEACHERS IN MY NATIVE COUNTRY TO NEW LECTURERS

 Despite these differences, I have also found some similarities.
-Both in my home country and at Marino, teachers aim to create a relaxed classroom atmosphere.
+Both in my home country and IFP, teachers aim to create a relaxed classroom atmosphere.
 They are friendly, approachable, and often use humour, which makes learning more enjoyable and less stressful.

-Overall, I really appreciate my lecturers at Marino.
+Overall, I really appreciate my lecturers in IFP.
 Their supportive and open style of teaching makes me feel welcome, and I am excited to continue studying in this environment.